lightbend/cloudflow/installer/README.md

 Notes
 -----
-- `create-cluster-gke.sh` is optional.
+- `create-cluster-<gke|eks>.sh` is optional.
-It creates a cluster on GKE that's large enough to launch several applications.
+It creates a cluster on GKE/EKS that's large enough to launch several applications.
-You can also opt to create a cluster customized to your needs by either changing the values in the `create-cluster-gke.sh`, using the [Google Cloud Console](cloud.google.com), or the `gcloud` CLI.
+You can also opt to create a cluster customized to your needs by either changing the values in the `create-cluster-gke.sh`, using the [Google Cloud Console](cloud.google.com), or the `gcloud` CLI for GKE.
+Similarly, you can also opt to create a cluster customized to your needs by either changing the values in the `create-cluster-eks.sh`, using the [Amazon Web Services Console](aws.amazon.com), or the `ekstl` CLI for EKS.

-- The `lightbend` namespace
+- The `cloudflow` namespace
-The installer creates a namespace called `lightbend` where all supporting components are installed.
+The installer creates a namespace called `cloudflow` where all supporting components are installed.
 This restriction will be removed in the future.